Legaeldan/milestone-2/README.md

 #### Testers

-A special thank you to Trudy, Liz, Pascal, Hugh, Brid, and Brian for testing my site, and giving genuine feedback which helped develop the site into what it is now.
+A special thank you to Simen, Trudy, Liz, Pascal, Hugh, Brid, and Brian for testing my site, and giving genuine feedback which helped develop the site into what it is now.
 Due to my limited knowledge of testing in Jasmine, they were heavily relied upon for their feedback and support, and every bit helped shape this game.

 #### Guidance